 Minimally invasive glaucoma surgery is also an option for reducing the risk of vision loss.
 This quick surgery helps fluid flow out of the eye faster, thus lowering pressure.
 However, the surgery isn"t performed alone.
 It"s typically done at the same time as cataract surgery.
 In advanced cases, more significant surgery may be necessary."

-Great Support for LGBTTo provide safe spaces, community building and empowerment for the positive transformation of LGBTQ2SIA communities and allies in the Pacific Northwest.
-As the largest LGBTQ community center in the ...The Q Center
+Great Support for LGBTTo provide safe spaces, community building and empowerment for the positive transformation of LGBTQ2SIA communities and allies in ...The Q Center